-The Academy of Nutrition and Dietetics requires Registered Dietitians to complete didactic academic courses, to participate in 1200 hours of supervised practice, and to take a national Registration Exam.
+The Commission on Dietetic Registration (CDR), the credentialing agency of the Academy of Nutrition and Dietetics requires Registered Dietitians to complete didactic academic courses, to participate in 1200 hours of supervised practice, and to take a national Registration Exam.

 You enhance your learning by simultaneously applying textbook knowledge to real life situations (supervised practice experiences).
 On campus, you exchange ideas with other students in seminars coordinated with classroom topics.
 In this way , you develop knowledge and skills in critical thinking, management, communications, counseling and technology.
 To broaden your exposure to the nutrition field, you will be placed at three different facilities.